UPACM/algolympics-site/src/2024/data/mechanics.md

 - satisfies all eligibility criteria,
 - has not been disqualified,
-- has confirmed willingness and ability to attend the Online Final Round,
+- has confirmed willingness and ability to attend the In-Person Final Round,
 - is among the top three (3) from their school, and
 - satisfies either of the following conditions:
     - is the highest-scoring team in the island group their school belongs to (i.e. Luzon excluding NCR, Visayas, Mindanao) OR in NCR (if the school is based in NCR)
     - is among the top seventeen (17) teams that do not fulfill the previous condition

-will be given an invitation to the Online Final Round.
+will be given an invitation to the In-Person Final Round.

 Once invited, the team must confirm their attendance by responding to the invitation on or before the specified deadline.
 Failing to confirm by the deadline will be considered equivalent to declining to attend.

-Every time a team that has been invited is disqualified or declines to attend the Online Final Round, invites may be given to newly qualifying teams as per the criteria above.
+Every time a team that has been invited is disqualified or declines to attend the In-Person Final Round, invites may be given to newly qualifying teams as per the criteria above.

 If such a situation arises that there are extra slots for another team to participate and no other team can qualify, **additional teams from a university that has reached the maximum number of teams may be given an invitation**.

 # In-Person Final Round

-The Online Final Round will be on **April 6, 2024**, from **1:00 PM to 6:00 PM**.
+The In-Person Final Round will be on **April 6, 2024**, from **1:00 PM to 6:00 PM**.
 The full program is included in the official invitation letter, which will include the opening ceremony, company talks, schedule for the practice round, and awarding.

 Each team is required to pay a registration fee amounting to Php 250 per person to be paid before the In-Person Final Round.